123marble/RankStore/README.md

 **NB: This table applies to only the optimal 'avl' tree `dataStructure`.**

 **NB: A DataStore GetAsync or UpdateAsync request retrieves the entire leaderboard over the network so the actual time complexity for any leaderboard operations is O(n).
 For this reason, it is important that the `lazySaveTime` parameter is set appropriately to only periodically save the leaderboard to the DataStore.
-This allows more operations to be performed in-memory meaning they are bounded by only the algorithm time complexity, which is very fast.
-Understand that Lazy Saving means that the leaderboard on a given server will be out of sync with the leaderboard on other servers, but will at least be correct for any changes made within the server.**
+This allows more operations to be performed in-memory which means they are bounded by only the algorithm time complexity.
+Understand that Lazy Saving means that the leaderboard on a given server will be out of sync with the leaderboard on other servers temporarily, but will at least be correct for any changes made within the server.**

 **NB: The N GetAsync requests are made in parallel if the `parallel` parameter is set to true.**